County Service After Retirement

 Upon reinstatement of retirement, the member will receive one combined allowance based on two different sets of calculations.

 *As required by CERL § 31680.4.

-- The allowance the member received prior to reemployment will be resumed.
-The allowance will include all COLA increases the member would have received had he or she not returned to active service.*
+The allowance the member received prior to re-employment will be resumed.
+The allowance will include all COLAs the member would have received had he or she not returned to active service.*